-During one of the walks in the forest, I met a herd of wild boars, among which I saw a breeding pig.
-I was surprised to see her, and even more to the expression of her face as if a smile.
-The ease of movement and a vivid look, freedom, and joy could be felt in every movement.
+During one of the walks in the forest, I met a herd of wild boars, among which I noticed a breeding pig.
+I was surprised to see her, and even more by the expression on her face as if a smile.
+The airiness and a vivid look, freedom, and happiness could be felt in every movement.

 I noticed a certain analogy between the story of Ophelia, the heroine of Shakespeare’s play „Hamlet”, and the fate of the farm animals that had been incapacitated, they had been deprived of the ability to make their own decisions.

 The main inspiration for my photography was John Everett Millais’s painting „Ophelia”, showing the scene of death as an act of liberation.
-Ofelia Millais, as in Shakespeare’s play sings as she dies.
+Ofelia Millai’s, as in Shakespeare’s play sings as she is dying.
 My Ophelia is a pig that escaped from breeding.
 Stunned by the colors, smells, and light, she fell into a forest pond.
 As she drowns, she smiles for the last time, looking at the sky as a happy and free being.

 I would like to dedicate this photo to all volunteers who help animals in their drama in the „human” world.

 Print on the cotton Fine Art paper, 1850×670 mm